-5.4.2 HVDC forced outages
+5.4.2 HVDC outages

-Availability of the HVDC system elements will be included in the simulation as forced outages.
-The incorporation of outages of (selected) HVDC lines in the simulations is a new methodological improvement compared to previous assessments.
+Availability of the HVDC system elements will be included in the simulation as random outages.

-Forced outages are represented by the parameter Forced Outages Rate (FOR), which in this case defines the annual rate of forced outages occurrences of HVDC lines.
-Forced outages are simulated by random occurrences of outages within the probabilistic Monte Carlo scheme, while respecting the annual rate defined.
-Simulated random forced outages of HVDCs allow to consider the impact of availability of interconnectors in the adequacy assessment.
+Random outages are represented by the parameter Outages Rate (OR), which in this case defines the annual rate of outage occurrences of HVDC lines.
+Those situations are simulated by random occurrences of outages within the probabilistic Monte Carlo scheme, while respecting the annual rate defined.

 An unavailability rate for each HVDC interconnector of 6% will be used as benchmark value, following the ENTSO-E's MAF report [20].
 It is noted that 6% is only the average value, but assuming the same unavailability for each interconnector is a pragmatic approach and would not overestimate the unavailability of HVDC links.
+It should be noted that this value includes both unexpected outages of HVDC lines as well as planned outages of interconnectors.
+This assumption is relevant for the adequacy assessment, since the focus is on considering the impact of availability (planned or unplanned) of interconnectors on adequacy.